cakephp/docs/en/installation.rst

 CakePHP is fast and easy to install.
 The minimum requirements are a webserver and a copy of Cake, that's it!
-While this manual focuses primarily on setting up on Apache (because it's the most commony used), you can configure Cake to run on a variety of web servers such as LightHTTPD or Microsoft IIS.
+While this manual focuses primarily on setting up on Apache (because it's the most commonly used), you can configure Cake to run on a variety of web servers such as LightHTTPD or Microsoft IIS.